Good Friday Crossing

 View Larger Map

-‘Non-pilgrims’ are certainly welcome to walk with us crossing the sands, but you must either liaise with an individual Leg group (contacts in the briefing note above) or be at Beal Sands ready to join by the ‘departure window’ times listed above at the latest.
+‘Non-pilgrims’ are certainly welcome to walk with us crossing the sands, but you must either liaise with a Northern Cross leader (contacts in the briefing note above) or be at the Beal Sands briefing, about 11:15.
 (Please note that there is no longer a car park at Beal Sands.
 You may find it convenient to park earlier in the Lindisfarne visitors car park, and walk back across the road causeway to join us.)
 In walking the crossing, YOU must accept full responsibility for yourself and any dependents with you, as there are a number of risks: We have a careful risk assessment of the activity, as there are quick sands, it does take a long time.
 In some years the weather can make it so cold that we have to make sure some people do not get hypothermia! (those with low BMI, and children, are particularly at risk, and we recommend they do not walk with us in cold / wet / windy weather).
 Other years it is warm and sunny and people get sunburnt, but the key is that the mud and quick sands are an issue if children are not kept an eye on.

 You must obey the directions of the Northern Cross marshalls (in fluorescent yellow jackets) if choosing to walk with us.